 Anyone visiting Cornwall has a huge choice of wonderful locations to visit.
-Cornwalls coastline is breathtaking, the quaint seaside villages with all their coves and beaches are just beautiful.
-One place that should be high up on the list is the unique Eden Project.
-Located in a reclaimed mining pit near St Blazey, and after two and half years of construction, the Eden Project was opened to the public in March 2001 and the public love The Eden Project with its many attractions, like having the world largest rain forest in captivity for example.
+One place that should be high up on the list is the unique Eden Project – located in a reclaimed mining pit near St Blazey.
+After two and half years of construction, the Eden Project was opened to the public in March 2001 – showcasing unique and diverse attractions, like the worlds largest ‘indoor’ rain forest.

 Kevin Bate, Senior Site Engineering Manager – “The Eden Project, an educational charity which connects us with each other and the living world, exploring how we can work towards a better future.